 Is there a social media position open at company that you’d love to work with but you’re not too familiar with things like how to measure social impressions?
-Do some research, take class but make sure you learn what you need.
+Do some research, take class and make sure you learn what you need.
 Need some guidance as to how to navigate your career path now that you’ve decided to change from one industry to another?
-Ask someone for guidance.
+Reach out and ask someone already in that space for guidance.
 Anything is attainable as long as you push for it with the right support group that can help you get there.

 Taking the time to meet up to openly discuss our goals and ambitions career-wise was something entirely different for all of us and so clearly worth it.
 So much so that the consensus by the end was that we should have a follow up very soon.
 I’m already looking forward to it.

 What kind of career development events and/or workshops do you wish there were more of?
 Do you think you’d ever host your own resume party with your own group of “boss babes?”